mayiming1988/aristotle-metadata-registry/docs/extensions/new_metadata_types/new_metadata_type.rst

-but also includes a many-to-many relationship that links it to any number of registerable concepts, such as Data Element or Objects Classes, additionally because of the inheritance, this would allow links to extended models such as Questions or even self-referential links to other instances of the ``ReallyComplexExampleItem`` model type.
+but also includes a many-to-many relationship that links it to any number of registerable concepts, such as Data Element or Objects Classes, additionally because of the inheritance, this would allow links to extended models such as Questions or even cls-referential links to other instances of the ``ReallyComplexExampleItem`` model type.

 Retrieving the "true item" when you are returned a ``_concept``.